rmosolgo/graphql-ruby/guides/dataloader/usage.md

 end
 ```

-{{ "GraphQL::Dataloader::BelongsTo" | api_doc }} and {{ "GraphQL::Dataloader::Http" | api_doc }} are _source classes_ which fields can use to request data.
+{{ "GraphQL::Dataloader::ActiveRecordAssociation" | api_doc }} and {{ "GraphQL::Dataloader::Http" | api_doc }} are _source classes_ which fields can use to request data.
 Under the hood, GraphQL will defer the _actual_ data fetching as long as possible, so that batches can be gathered up and sent together.

 For a full list of built-in sources, see the {% internal_link "Built-in sources guide", "/dataloader/built_in_sources" %}.